aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

 ## Known Limitations

-* YAML based CloudFormation templates are not yet supported
+* YAML based CloudFormation templates are not yet supported.
-* There is no mechanism for setting custom Environment variables
+* No mechanism for setting custom Environment variables.
-* NuGet packages that use native dependencies are not supported
+* NuGet packages that use native dependencies are not supported.